Found us from search engine?

 When blogging, one factor that people often overlook is the readability of their content.
 Bloggers or content marketers will try to optimize their keyword density, keyword decorations, meta tags, image alt tags, and hundreds of other on-page SEO but they often overlook the readability of their content.

-This is probably due to the fact that content readability isn’t accounted in Google’s search ranking algorithm, at least not that anyone knows of or could confirm.
+This is probably due to the fact that content readability isn’t accounted for in Google’s search ranking algorithm, at least not that anyone knows of or could confirm.
 But factors like content readability is one of the many indirect ranking factors that actually matters and has a big impact on your SEO.

 Content readability is the level of ease to understand a written text.